menomi/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates a directory named my_first_directory in the /tmp/ directory. move the file betty from /tmp/ to /tmp/my_first_directory. delete the file betty.
+creates a directory named my_first_directory in the /tmp/ directory. move the file betty from /tmp/ to /tmp/my_first_directory. delete the file betty. delete the directory my_first_directory that is in /tmp directory.